npp-prog/inventory-system/README.md

   view: Receipt Qty, Issue Qty + Office, Balance Qty).
 Recording a new item lets you enter its opening balance directly (for onboarding what's already on the shelf) or add stock later as a dated Receipt.
+- **Consumed Inventory** and **Distributed Inventory** are expandable sidebar groups, not single tabs - click either heading to reveal its sub-items:
+  - **Consumed Inventory** expands to **RIS** and **RSMI** (no separate "Report" item here - RSMI already is Consumed Inventory's own report):
     - **RIS (Requisition and Issue Slip)** - Appendix 48, generated per issuance, and used **only for Consumed Inventory** - stock issued to an office for its own internal use.
 A RIS starts as a Draft (what an office is requesting); **Issue** confirms the actual quantity released and deducts it from that item's Stock Card/Ledger Card in the same step, always recording it as Consumed by the requesting office/department.
 An issued RIS can be reversed (restoring the stock and returning it to Draft) if it was issued in error.
+    - **RSMI (Report of Supplies and Materials Issued)** - Appendix 40, generated on demand for any date range: pulls every issued RIS line in that range and recaps it by Stock No., matching the official form and its recapitulation section exactly.
+This *is* Consumed Inventory's report - Acknowledgement Receipts don't have an equivalent recap document, which is why Distributed Inventory keeps its own separate "Report" sub-item below.
+  - **Distributed Inventory** expands to **Acknowledgement Receipt** and **Report**:
     - **Acknowledgement Receipt (AR)** - used **only for Distributed Inventory** - stock given out to a barangay, beneficiary, or the public.
-There's no official COA form for this (no reference was available to match), so it was designed to follow standard LGU distribution-record practice:
-  Recipient name and Barangay/Address, a Purpose, an item table (Stock No./Description/Unit/Qty Requested/Qty Issued), and three signature blocks (Released by / Received by / Witnessed by).
+There's no official COA form for this (no reference was available to match), so it was designed to follow standard LGU distribution-record practice: Recipient name and Barangay/Address, a Purpose, an item table (Stock No./Description/Unit/Qty Requested/Qty Issued), and three signature blocks (Released by / Received by / Witnessed by).
 It follows the same Draft -> **Issue** -> reverse lifecycle as RIS: Issue deducts stock and records it as Distributed to that recipient; an issued AR can likewise be reversed if issued in error.
-- **RSMI (Report of Supplies and Materials Issued)** - Appendix 40, generated on demand for any date range: pulls every issued RIS line in that range and recaps it by Stock No., matching the official form and its recapitulation section exactly.
-(RSMI recaps RIS/Consumed issuances only, matching the official form's scope - Acknowledgement Receipts don't have an equivalent recap report.)
-- **Consumed Inventory** / **Distributed Inventory** - the two issuance reports the office asked for as their own tabs, each filterable by date range and search, with running totals and its own CSV export.
-Consumed pulls every issued RIS line; Distributed pulls every issued Acknowledgement Receipt line and additionally shows who/where each item went.
+    - **Report** - the Distributed Inventory issuance report, filterable by date range and search, with running totals and its own CSV export - pulls every issued Acknowledgement Receipt line and additionally shows who/where each item went.
 - **Reconciliation** - paste or upload a Trial Balance (Excel/CSV) and compare it, account by account, against the Inventory Registry's own running balance for that account - OK/CHECK pills, the same pattern as PMS's own Reconciliation tab.